Skip To Any Section

 What Did I Get In the Packet?

 Rather annoyingly, as you can see from the photo, it came in the rather difficult to open plastic straight jacket.
 These are bad enough with small purchases, but this is quite big.
-I should have video’d me opening it, it could well have won me an Oscar, if not an extra 10,000 subscribers!
-(Yeah right)
+I had to open it with scissors, no way you could use your bare hands.

 - Torque Wrench